 Points Panda has partnered with a variety of financial companies including CardRatings for our coverage of credit card products.
 Points Panda and CardRatings may receive a commission from card issuers.
 Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.
 For more information please read our full Advertiser Disclosure.

-The Amazon Rewards Credit Card is a must-have for beginners who are getting into the points game.
+The Amazon Rewards Credit Card is a must-have for beginners who are getting into credit cards.
 There are no annual and foreign transaction fees so it’s definitely a great addition to your wallet.

 Getting the card is an easy call to make, especially if you’re an Amazon shopaholic.
 All you need is a basic Amazon membership so you can earn points and rewards every time you use your card on Amazon.com.